- Legislative Ask

 - Criminal Justice

 Reduce mass incarceration through sentencing, prison, and re-entry legislation.

 Harsh sentences and the challenges of re-entry have perpetuated a system of mass incarceration.
 These policies unfairly impact people of color and waste tax-payer dollars.
 Momentum has been growing in Congress and states for reforms that scale back excessively long prison sentences and provide opportunities for formerly incarcerated people.

 Pass bipartisan sentencing, prison, and reentry measures to reduce our prison population and support formerly incarcerated people.

 - Make sure prison programs and sentence reductions are funded and broadly available.
-The Prison Reform and Redemption Act (H.R.
-3356) and the CORRECTIONS Act (S. 1994) need to ensure that their proposed prison reforms have funding, serve as many prisoners as possible, and reduce prison sentences rather than extend stays in halfway houses.
+The FIRST STEP Act (H.R.
+5682,S.2795) needs to ensure that proposed prison reforms have funding, serve as many prisoners as possible, and reduce prison sentences rather than shift confinement to halfway houses.
 Savings from sentencing reforms would pay for the bulk of these programs.

 - Co-sponsor the Second Chance Reauthorization Act (H.R.
 2899) and Sen. Portman’s upcoming Senate counterpart.
 To rejoin society, formerly incarcerated people need more resources, not more restrictions.
 Second Chance Act grant programs help formerly incarcerated people access reentry programs in their communities.